 Concerns About a Colleague’s Performance

 It is a requirement that if the employee has concerns about the professional performance of a member of staff, of whatever profession, they have a duty to speak to the person concerned.
-If the matter is potentially serious, or satisfaction is not obtained with the direct approach, such concerns should be discussed with the Centre Medical Director or Hospital Director.
+If the matter is potentially serious, or satisfaction is not obtained with the direct approach, such concerns should be discussed with the Hospital Medical Director or Hospital Director.
 If satisfaction is again not obtained, concerns should be discussed with the Company Medical Director.

-Access to Culnerable Individuals
+Access to Vulnerable Individuals

 The person appointed to this post may have access to vulnerable children and adults.
 Applicants are advised that in the event your appointment is recommended and in line with Company policy, you will be asked to undertake a disclosure check with the Disclosure and Barring Service prior to commencement of employment.
 Refusal to do so could prevent further consideration of the application.